rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

-transcribe the title and statement of responsibility from the title page, and name the other work(s) in a contents note (see 7B16) or make a separate description for each separately titled work, linking the separate descriptions with “With” notes (see 7B18) or devise a collective title for the whole publication, preferably in the language and script of the cataloging agency, and use this devised title, enclosed in square brackets, as the title proper
+transcribe the title and statement of responsibility from the title page, and name the other work(s) in a contents note (see 7B16) or make a separate description for each separately titled work, linking the separate descriptions with "With" notes (see 7B18) or devise a collective title for the whole publication, preferably in the language and script of the cataloging agency, and use this devised title, enclosed in square brackets, as the title proper